Understanding Asbestos Laws in California: A Guide for Housing Providers

 Mismanagement can put your tenant and property at risk.
-It’s important to be aware of the relevant asbestos laws with regards to rehabbing and repairing your property.
+It’s important to be aware of the relevant asbestos laws concerning rehabbing and repairing your property.

 What is Asbestos?

 Asbestos is a naturally occurring mineral renowned for its durability and resistance to heat and chemicals, making it a popular choice in building materials.
-However, exposure to asbestos fibers can cause serious health issues.
+However, exposure to asbestos fibers can cause serious health issues as it is a known carcinogen and can cause severe respiratory problems.

 Fun Fact

 The state rock of California is asbestos.
-Well not really, it’s serpentine, which is a metamorphic rock that can contain chrysotile asbestos, which is the most common form of asbestos.
+Well, not really; it’s serpentine, a metamorphic rock that can contain chrysotile asbestos, the most common form of asbestos.
+Who would have thought that we’d be working so hard to ensure the state rock of California stayed out of California properties?

 Asbestos is harmful, now what?